peter88213/nvhelp-en/source/introduction.rst

 maintaining chronological coherence - all this can become a serious challenge at the latest during revision.

-This is where specialized authoring software comes in.
+This is where specialized writing software comes in.
 It generally offers better tools than office software software to break down a novel into small pieces and to provide these pieces with all the additional information which would otherwise consist of notebooks, tables,